kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 ### Auditing

 Audit events already contain the `impersonatedUser` field to denote if impersonation was used.
-To record the reason why the impersonation is allowed, an annotation `allowed-impersonation-verbs` will be added.
+To record the reason why the impersonation is allowed, a field `impersonationConstraint` will be added in the `impersonatedUser`.
 The value will be the impersonation related verbs.
-For example, `allowed-impersonation-verbs: impersonate:scheduled-node` indicates that the impersonation request is allowed because it impersonates a scheduled node.
+For example, `impersonate:scheduled-node` indicates that the impersonation request is allowed because it impersonates a scheduled node.
 The specific action such as `list` or `get` will not be included in the value given it can be inferred from the request itself.